dougeby/IntuneDocs/intune/scope-tags.md

 4. Add the Seattle scope tag to devices that you want visible to admins in the Members (Groups).

 ## Default scope tag
 The default scope tag is automatically added to all untagged objects that support scope tags.
-To prevent admins from seeing objects with a default scope tag, remove the default scope tag from the role assignment.
+You can prevent admins from seeing objects with a default scope tag.
+To do so, remove the default scope tag from the role assignment.

 The default scope tag feature is similar to the security scopes feature in System Center Configuration Manager.